LycorisCafe/IMS-001/README.md

-# IMS
+# IMS - 001
-Institute Management System
+Institute Management System by Lycoris Cafe!
 [ IMS-001 ]

 # [ Will never maintained ]

+`this project isn't compleated and latest stable version is here. feel free to clone/fork and edit.`

 > Coding :
 - Language : Java (JDK 17)